 There is much to choose from in the world of vintage cashmere.
 Many collectors focus in on the fancy evening cardigans.
 Look for beautiful beading in stunning color combinations such as black on red, pastels on white and copper on tan.
 There are lovely embroidered and appliquéd sweaters with flowers, fruits, insects and oriental motifs.
 Many of these embroidered sweaters have matching or contrasting satin edge bindings.

 If you love fur, there are cardigans with big fur collars that snap on and off for cleaning.
 These cashmere-fur sweaters are commonly found in contrasting colors, such as a black sweater with a white collar.
 Sometimes they are dyed to match, often in great colors such as deep green or royal blue.

 If these sweaters seem too fancy for your taste, there are plenty of plainer options.
 Solid color cardigans, jewel neck and collared pullovers, and turtlenecks can be found in practically any hue.
 If you like patterns, you might look for intarsia designs.

 Vintage Cashmere Labels

-There have been hundreds of manufacturers of cashmere during the past six decade.
+There have been hundreds of manufacturers of cashmere during the past six decades.
 “Made in Scotland” on the label is usually a sign of quality, as the Scottish mills such as Pringle, Ballentyne, Braemar and Lyle Scott produced (and in some cases, continue to produce) top-quality sweaters.
 Supposedly, the water in Scotland in which the cashmere fiber is washed makes the fibers softer.